College of Applied Life Sciences

 By 1960, the year that SLI became USL, the College of Agriculture was divided into home economics, agricultural engineering, animal husbandry, general agriculture, plant industry and vocational agricultural education.
 But the post-war years saw a shift in the number of farms in the nation and state.
 As American agriculture began to embrace an industrial paradigm, a relatively few farms became bigger, while many producers were eliminated from the market.
 The impact was felt in most agricultural colleges, including UL Lafayette's.
 In 1983, all agriculture departments were combined into one department - Agricultural Sciences, Technology and Education.

 In 1983, the name of the College of Agriculture was amended to better reflect its actual make-up (more students were enrolled in home economics than agriculture), becoming the College of Agriculture and School of Home Economics.
-In 1990, the School of Home Economics became what is now known as the School of Human Resources which offers curricula in dietetics, restaurant and hospitality management, child and family studies and fashion merchandising.
+In 1990, the School of Home Economics became what is now known as the School of Human Resources which offered curricula in dietetics, restaurant and hospitality management, child and family studies and fashion merchandising.

 In the early 1990's, Dean Lynn Desselle, who was appointed in 1981, followed in the visionary steps of Joel Fletcher by taking action to reverse declining enrollment in agriculture.
 He recognized that agricultural producers have historically been more concerned with the use of natural resources such as plants, animals and soil than with ecosystems which provide them.
 Because significant deterioration has occurred in many of the systems which are critical to human quality of life, Desselle began to shift the focus of the Department of Agricultural Sciences, Technology and Education toward sustainability - meeting the needs of the present without compromising the prospects for future generations.